meilisearch/specifications/text/0029-indexing-ndjson.md

 #### API Endpoints

 > Each API endpoints mentioned above will now require a `application/x-ndjson` as `Content-Type` header to be processed as NDJSON data.
+> ⚠ A missing Content-Type will be interpreted as `application/json` since it's the current behavior.
+Giving an `application/json` Content-Type leads to the same behavior.

 #### Add or Replace Documents [📎](https://docs.meilisearch.com/reference/api/documents.html#add-or-replace-documents)